 For us, quitting is not an option.

-We’re both from families where our parents were married for many years.
+We’re both from families where our parents stayed married for many years.
 My parents were married for 35 years before my mother died.
 My in-loves will celebrate 56 years of marriage in August.
-Plus, our grandparents were married for 50+ years.
+Plus, our grandparents stayed married for 50+ years.
 We saw marriage lived out in all of its complexities, and I saw my parents stay together through ups and downs.
 When I was a child, my parents came close to the point of divorce.
-Seeing them happy and in love as an adult reinforced my view that marriage is HARD WORK, but it’s so worth it.
+Seeing them happy and in love as an adult reinforced my view that marriage is HARD WORK.
+But it is so worth it.

 We choose to accept and respect the differences we have.